Significant Disproportionality Frequently Asked Questions (FAQ)

 How is the district of service impacted by career centers, educational service centers, and county boards of developmental disabilities?

 Students are counted at the legal district of residence for identification for special education and placement.
-For discipline, students are counted at the district of service (i.e., the district that administers the discipline).
+For discipline, students are counted at the district of service (i.e., the district or community school that administers the discipline).

 Students enrolled in career centers, educational service centers, and county boards of developmental disabilities schools are counted at their legal district of residence for disproportionality in identification and placement.
 County boards of developmental disabilities do not directly report data to EMIS and do not receive Special Education Profiles.
 Disciplinary actions administered by career centers and educational service centers are not included in disproportionality calculations as career centers and ESCs do not receive Special Education Profiles.